-Director of Regional Operations, North Central Regional Director, & Central Regional Director
+Director of Regional Operations & North Central Regional Director

 Lloyd Bratz joined D.A.R.E.
 America upon retiring from the Cleveland Police Department in 2001 after 29 years of police service.
 During his tenure with the City of Cleveland, Division of Police, he held a variety of assignments including Special Weapons and Tactics, Impact Task Force, Research and Development, the Police Training Section, and the Bureau of Community Policing.
 Lloyd served as the Commanding Officer of the Cleveland Police Training Academy for twelve years and during that time developed and taught a variety of courses including Criminal Law, Revised Code, and Instructor Development.